muratk3n/thirdwave/en/2021/06/org-crime-asia-minor.md

 has not impeded the illicit trafficking that helped to bring the Turkish underworld to life.
 Like many other countries since the end of the Cold War, narcotics trafficking in and out of Turkey has grown more diverse and ever-more lucrative.
-Continued aillicit opium cultivation in Afghanistan, despite a brief dip in the late 1990s, remains a staple base for morphine and heroin production smuggled through Turkey.
+Continued illicit opium cultivation in Afghanistan, despite a brief dip in the late 1990s, remains a staple base for morphine and heroin production smuggled through Turkey.
 A vibrant “Balkan route” connecting Turkish